Investment Protection & Promotion Agreement

-Bahrain benefits from multiple FTAs.
+Bahrain profits from multiple FTAs.
 Each has unique relationships and benefits, but they have all contributed to the expansion of multiple sectors and increased the economy of Bahrain.
 The Kingdom has seen a significant increase in import and export figures as it has built more FTA relationships, noticeably in the 32.60% increase in imports between 2013 and 2019.

 Greater Arab Free Trade (GAFTA)

-The Greater Arab Free Trade Area (GAFTA) is a pan-Arab free trade zone promoting economic integration and trade in the Arab world.
-It removes trade barriers and increases intra-regional trade while promoting competition within domestic markets.
-Bahrain’s exports from the GAFTA totaled over USD 4.5 billion in 2018 and imports totaled USD 2.8 billion.
+The Greater Arab Free Trade Area (GAFTA) is a pan-Arab free trade zone promoting economic integration and trading in the Arab world.
+It removes trade barriers and increases intra-regional transactions while promoting competition within domestic markets.
+Bahrain exports from the GAFTA totaled over USD 4.9 billion in 2019 and imports totaled USD 2.3 billion.

 GCC Free Trade Agreement

 The Economic Agreement between the GCC states was adopted by the GCC Supreme Council in December 2001.
 It grants national treatment to all GCC firms and citizens in any other GCC country.
 Doing so removes all barriers to cross country investment and trade.
-In 2018, there were over USD 3.6 billion in exports and USD 2.6 billion in imports from this trade agreement alone.
+In 2019, there were over USD 4.2 billion in exports and USD 2.1 billion in imports from this agreement alone.

 GCC-Singapore Federal Trade Agreement (GSFTA)

 View the bilateral agreements on agriculture

 This agreement carries specific rules of origin for both imports and exports.
-The traded good should:
+The traded good should

-- Be made entirely in Bahrain or US from Bahraini/US materials
+- Be made entirely in Bahrain or the US from Bahraini/US materials

-- Or be made in Bahrain or US from significantly transformed foreign material with at least 35% of the value from Bahraini/US materials and costs of processing
+- Or be made in Bahrain or the US from significantly transformed foreign material with at least 35% of the value from Bahraini/US materials and costs of processing

-- And be exported/imported directly from Bahrain or US.
+- And be exported/imported directly from Bahrain or the US.
 Combining/packaging operations and liquid dilution do not count as originating